Victoria’s architecture steeped in history - Victoria News

 Architecture surrounds us, in our homes, at work or walking and driving through our towns and cities.

-We see it every day, it affects us in every possible way and yet, for the most part, we are oblivious to architecture.
+We see it every day, it affects us in every possible way and yet, for the most part, we’re oblivious to it.

 Most of us respond only to architecture when we travel.
 We then seek out local examples of architecture, the Eiffel Tower, Big Ben or the Empire State Building perhaps, examining the design, the history or just the view on the skyline.

 What about closer to home though?
-How does our local architecture affect us?
-What examples of history can we find or hidden details can be spotted if we start to look?
+What examples of history can we find or hidden details can we spot if we look?

 Greater Victoria’s architectural gems include everything from Indigenous longhouses to suburban homes to modern condo towers designed and built in every style and size imaginable.